 This post may include affiliate links.
 Thank you for your support.

-Overhead photo of two hands holding a Cinnamon French Toast Bake topped with streusel in a large white casserole dish.
+Overhead photo of cinnamon French toast casserole with pecan streusel in a white baking dish.

-Update: This post was originally published in November 2018.
-I’ve made updates to the post below to include more information about Cinnamon French Toast.
-Plus, I added a recipe video and step by step photos to show you exactly how quick and easy this cinnamon French toast bake is to make!
+Update: This recipe was originally published in November 2018.
+I’ve made updates to the post below to include more information about making this recipe for Cinnamon French Toast at home.

 This breakfast casserole is absolute perfection!